 |Learn More About Our P20 Work||Learn More About Our Undergraduate Student Success Work|

-With its statewide presence, The University of Texas System educates approximately one-third of all students enrolled in higher education in Texas, and embraces the state's growing PK12 population—largely comprised of Hispanic, English-language learners, first-generation, and lower-income students—as critical assets for the state's continued educational, economic, cultural and civic vitality.
+With their statewide presence, UT institutions annually award more than one-third of all undergraduate degrees in Texas and almost two-thirds of all health professional degrees.
+The UT System embraces the state's growing PK12 population—largely comprised of Hispanic, English-language learners, first-generation, and lower-income students—as critical assets for the state's continued educational, economic, cultural and civic vitality.